saitaiky/notebook/docs/docs/web-development/kubernetes/yaml.md

 For a detailed article to explain these 2 concepts, please check the post that I written in this [section](/web-development/programming/paradigm-of-programming/).

-### Imperative (CLI & Obj)
+### Imperative

 Imperative is easier when you already know the **state** of the object or the resource, and you're just getting started with using the tools.

-It's easier for us in our human minds to type these things at the CLI.It's unfortunately not easy to automate.
+It's easier for us in our human minds to type these things at the CLI and K8s provides imperative commands and imperative object when use imperative appoarch to interact with K8s.
 That's one of the biggest drawbacks to this type of work is that it's really hard to get an automated script, or tool, to automatically handle the
 - is this an update that you want?
 - is this a create?
 - is this a delete?

 Like you know, what am I supposed to do here?
 It's **hard for us to automate that type of work**.
 It's easy in our heads.
 Easy for us to type at the CLI.
 Hard for us to automate.

 :::info TL;DR
 **Imperative commands**: `run, expose, scale, edit, create deployment`